Jonathan L. Walton

 Jonathan L. Walton is an acclaimed author, social ethicist and religious scholar.
 He is the Plummer Professor of Christian Morals and the Pusey Minister in the Memorial Church of Harvard University, as well as a member of the Harvard Faculty of Arts and Sciences and Professor of Religion and Society at the Harvard Divinity School.

 Walton was raised in suburban Atlanta, Ga., during the 1970s and ’80s by a family who kept the legacy of the civil rights movement sacred in the home.
 It is those early kitchen table lessons about service and sacrifice that continue to pilot and energize his writing, scholarship, ministry and social activism.

 “It…was about how do you extend the legacy of service and commitment to something greater than yourself,” he said in a 2013 interview with The Boston Globe.
 “That is what my parents and my grandparents beat into us at the kitchen table.”

 Much of Walton’s scholarship is focused on evangelical Christianity, and its relationship to mass media and political culture.
 His first book, Watch This!
-The Ethics and Aesthetics of Black Televangelism (NYU Press 2009), examines the theological and political traditions of African American religious broadcasters.
+The Ethics and Aesthetics of Black Televangelism (New York University Press, 2009), examines the theological and political traditions of African American religious broadcasters.